zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-overview.md

 }
 ```

-Now define a group with a single item, the menu's group and item API is as follows.
+To define a menu group that contains a single item, the menu's group and item API are as follows.

 ```ts
 /**